T-64: Post-Soviet period

-After the dissolution of the Soviet Union in 1991, the new Russian Ground Forces decided to standardize the tank fleet with the T-72 and the T-80, and the T-64s were gradually put in reserve storage or scrapped.
+After the dissolution of the Soviet Union in 1991, the new Russian Ground Forces decided to standardise the tank fleet with the T-72 and the T-80, and the T-64s were gradually put in reserve storage or scrapped.

-In June 1992, 18 former Soviet T-64BV tanks from the Odessa Military District's 59th Guards Motor Rifle Division were taken over by the Transnistrian Army, fighting in the Transnistria War.
+In June 1992, 18 former Soviet T-64BV tanks from the Odesa Military District's 59th Guards Motor Rifle Division were taken over by the Transnistrian Army, fighting in the Transnistria War.
 Two T-64s were disabled by Moldovan Ground Forces troops near Bender during Transnistrian counterattacks, one of which was knocked out by an MT-12 100mm anti-tank gun.
 These actions were the first combat use of the tank.